-Draw Something does a great job of showcasing fun screenshots that include overlays describing features of the app as shown by the example above.
+Draw Something does a great job of showcasing fun screenshots that include overlays, describing features of the app as shown in the example above.

 Congratulations, you’ve finally launched!
 While some app creators like to think this is the end of the road, it’s not.
 In fact, it’s just the beginning.
 Your next big focus?
 Marketing your app.

 App marketing can be broken down into two categories: paid marketing and organic marketing.
 Organic marketing refers to any method you can use to earn downloads without paying for each one.
 Paid marketing is any method you can use to pay for each individual download.

 Some of the best ways to get downloads is organically.
 Spending money to get downloads is great, but the reality is not everyone can do so.
 So, here is how you can get free downloads: